-

 Only an attorney licensed in the state of Colorado can appear on your behalf.
 Some courts may, however, mandate your appearance.
 If in doubt, inquire with the presiding court.

-I'm younger than 18 and received a ticket to appear in court.
+I'm 17 years old or younger, and received a ticket to appear in court.
 Do I need a parent?

 Yes.
-Colorado law requires any minor younger than 18 to appear in court with parent or legal guardian.
+Colorado law requires any minors to appear in court with parent or legal guardian.

 Are traffic fines the same throughout Colorado?